 It is important to point out, LGBTIQA+ history isn’t all focused around discrimination, activists and LGBTIQA+ rights, there are many LGBTIQA+ people famous for writing, acting, painting, singing, designing, inventing, sports, and even mathematicians that helped end wars!
 LGBTIQA+ history has also often been tarnished by misinformation by the media, particularly events like the AIDS pandemic in the 1980’s, so sharing resources with colleagues to access correct information and stories of LGBTIQA+ history is a great start.

 Even today, you can open up new sources to read about Scotland’s Gender Recognition Reform Bill, and there is unfortunately a lot of anti-trans misinformation portrayed; misinformation in the media can mean that many people don’t realise what it means to be trans and what a difference legal changes would make.
 Even sources we see are impartial for news have had to apologise for poor language in headlines or misinformation contained in their articles.
 The fact we are in 2023 and debates around trans rights exist in the UK emphasises the need for us all to learn and better understand these issues, hear from those in the community and recognise what trans and non-binary gender people are going through personally.
-Stonewall have some fantastic links and resources on their website “the truth about trans”.
+Stonewall have some fantastic links and resources on their website such as "the truth about trans".

 Like with any diverse background, learning about the history of the communities is the first step for colleagues to understand, open up and feel comfortable to talk about topics and issues related to that community.
 Take accountability, listen and learn about people’s lived experiences, to better understand what they experience, and what they might differ to yourself.